Employment Rights Bill

 Zero hours contracts

-Following the government’s manifesto commitment to end ‘exploitative’ zero hours contracts (ZHCs), the Employment Rights Bill will give certain qualifying workers the right to be offered guaranteed hours over a defined period.
+Following the government’s manifesto commitment to end ‘exploitative’ zero hours contracts (ZHCs), the Employment Rights Bill will give certain qualifying workers (including agency workers) the right to be offered guaranteed hours over a defined period.
 Workers who want to remain on ZHCs will be able to do so.

 The Bill’s provisions in this regard are exceedingly complex, with much of it subject to consultation.
 However, in summary, workers will be given rights to guaranteed hours as well as reasonable notice of shift changes and payments for cancelled, moved or curtailed shifts.